 Student Handbooks are provided to all dormitory students and are made available to all students.
-This handbook contains information about campus traffic regulations, reporting, and security procedures.
+This handbook contains information about campus traffic regulations, reporting and security problems.

-EAST CENTRAL COMMUNITY COLLEGE FEDERAL CRIME AWARENESS AND CAMPUS SECURITY ACT STATISTICAL DATA CALENDAR 2014
+EAST CENTRAL COMMUNITY COLLEGE FEDERAL CRIME AWARENESS AND CAMPUS SECURITY ACT STATISTICAL DATE CALENDAR 2015